Dublin City Libraries: Dublin City Library and Archive branch

-The Pearce Street branch, now known as Dublin City Library & Archive, was extensively renovated including an extension into two adjoining late-Georgian houses.
+The Pearse Street branch, now known as Dublin City Library and Archive, was extensively renovated including an extension into two adjoining late-Georgian houses.
 It reopened in 2003.

-This branch houses historic print collections including the Dublin City Archives, the Dublin and Irish Collection of books with imprints dating from the 19th century, the Dix Collection of mainly 17th and 18th century Dublin and Irish imprints, the Yeats Collection, the Children's Book Collection, imprints of publishers such as the Dun Emer and Cuala Press. and a collection of material dating from the 16th to 18th centuries with the Gilbert Collection forming the nucleus.
+This branch houses historic print collections including the Dublin City Archives, the Dublin and Irish Collection of books with imprints dating from the 19th century, the Dix Collection of mainly 17th and 18th century Dublin and Irish imprints, the Yeats Collection, the Children's Book Collection, imprints of publishers such as the Dun Emer and Cuala Press, and a collection of material dating from the 16th to 18th centuries with the Gilbert Collection forming the nucleus.

 The Dublin City Archives contains records of the civic government of Dublin from 1171 to the late 20th century including Dublin City Council and committee minutes, account books, correspondence, reports, court records, charity petitions, title deeds, maps and plans and drawings all of which document the development of Dublin over eight centuries.

+Bust of Horatio Nelson on display in the Library and Archive.
+The head was decapitated from Nelson's Pillar in O'Connell Street, Dublin by a terrorist bomb in 1966.